Cognitive linguistics: Methods

 The goal of natural language processing (NLP) is to enable a computer to "understand" the contents of text and documents, including the contextual nuances of the language within them.

-The perspective of Traditional Chomskyan Linguistics offers NLP three approaches or methods to identify and quantify the literal contents, the who, what, where and when in text – in linguistic terms, the semantic meaning or semantics of the text.
+The perspective of traditional Traditional Chomskyan Linguistics offers NLP three approaches or methods to identify and quantify the literal contents, the who, what, where and when in text – in linguistic terms, the semantic meaning or semantics of the text.
 The perspective of cognitive linguistics offers NLP a direction to identify and quantify the contextual nuances, the why and how in text – in linguistics terms, the implied pragmatic meaning or pragmatics of text.

 The three NLP approaches to understanding literal semantics in text based on traditional linguistics are symbolic NLP, statistical NLP, and neural NLP.
-The first method, symbolic NLP (1950s - early 1990s) is based on first principles and rules of traditional linguistics.
-The second method, statistical NLP (1990s - 2010s), builds upon the first method with a layer of human curated & machine-assisted corpora for multiple contexts.
+The first method, symbolic NLP (1950s – early 1990s) is based on first principles and rules of traditional linguistics.
+The second method, statistical NLP (1990s–2010s), builds upon the first method with a layer of human curated & machine-assisted corpora for multiple contexts.
 The third approach neural NLP (2010 onwards), builds upon the earlier methods by leveraging advances in deep neural network-style methods to automate tabulation of corpora & parse models for multiple contexts in shorter periods of time.
 All three methods are used to power NLP techniques like stemming and lemmatisation in order to obtain statistically relevant listing of the who, what, where & when in text through named-entity recognition and Topic model programs.
 The same methods have been applied with NLP techniques like a bag-of-words model to obtain statistical measures of emotional context through sentiment analysis programs.
 The accuracy of a sentiment analysis system is, in principle, how well it agrees with human judgments.
 Because evaluation of sentiment analysis is becoming more and more specialty based, each implementation needs a separate training model and specialized human verification raising Inter-rater reliability issues.
 However, the accuracy is considered generally acceptable for use in evaluating emotional context at a statistical or group level.

 A developmental trajectory of NLP to understand contextual pragmatics in text involving emulating intelligent behavior and apparent comprehension of natural language is cognitive NLP.
 This method is a rules based approach which involves assigning meaning to a word, phrase, sentence or piece of text based on the information presented before and after the piece of text being analyzed.

 Controversy

 The specific meaning of cognitive linguistics, the proper address of the name, and the scientific status of the enterprise have been called into question.
 Criticism includes an overreliance on introspective data, a lack of experimental testing of hypotheses and little integration of findings from other fields of cognitive science.

 Some researchers go as far as to consider calling the field 'cognitive' at all a misnomer.

-Members of such frameworks are also said to have used other researchers’ findings to present them as their own work.
-While this criticism is accepted for most part, it is claimed that some of the research has nonetheless produced useful insights.